MatteuSan/himig/specs/api/composition/color.md

 ---
 # Color Composition API
 ## Apply Mixin
-This mixin is located inside the main `gaia` module.
-This mixin allows you to apply colors based on Gaia's component color anatomy spec, and creating an API with it.
+This mixin is located inside the main `Himig` module.
+This mixin allows you to apply colors based on Himig's component color anatomy spec, and creating an API with it.

 ```scss